KonradHoeffner/hdt/paper.md

 # Benchmark

-![Dataset loading time, memory usage (resident set size) and ?PO triple pattern query time of different RDF libraries on an Intel i9-12900k CPU based on the benchmark suite of @sophia. librdf was not benchmarked on $10^6$ triples and beyond due to graph loading exceeding several hours. hdt-java produces `DelayedString` instances, which are converted to strings to account for the time that would otherwise be spent later.
+![Dataset loading time, memory usage (resident set size), and ?PO triple pattern query time of different RDF libraries on an Intel i9-12900k CPU based on the benchmark suite of @sophia. librdf was not benchmarked on $10^6$ triples and beyond due to graph loading exceeding several hours. hdt-java produces `DelayedString` instances, which are converted to strings to account for the time that would otherwise be spent later.
 The index files that hdt-java and hdt-cpp produce are deleted before each run.